Punch list 101

 4. Architect: Verify that punch list items match final drawings

 From project start to project finish, it is the architects, designers, and engineers duty to ensure all construction meets the approved, specified drawings and everything will work as intended.
-They must be included in final site walkthroughs to sign-off on punchlist items and confirm that the final product matches the original drawings.
-If the architect/designer/engineer notices something that’s ‘not to spec’ and not listed as a punch list item, he or she needs to consult with the owner to see if they had requested a change that had not been documented.
+They must be included in final site walkthroughs to sign-off on snag list items and confirm that the final product matches the original drawings.
+If the architect/designer/engineer notices something that’s ‘not to spec’ and not listed as a snag list item, he or she needs to consult with the owner to see if they had requested a change that had not been documented.

 By continually checking in with the owner to align on expectations, the final walkthrough should be painless and very minor in nature.
 Engineering News writes: